-Currently, supplemented foods can be marketed in Canada based on a Temporary Marketing Authorization granted by Health Canada on a case-by-case basis.
-The department issued specific guidance for supplemented foods, and publishes a list of foods that have received Temporary Marketing Authorization (TMA) letters.
+Prior to the new regulatory framework, supplemented foods were marketed in Canada based on a Temporary Marketing Authorization granted by Health Canada on a case-by-case basis.
+The department issued specific guidance for supplemented foods, and published a list of foods that received Temporary Marketing Authorization (TMA) letters.